Prospering during the pandemic, a new church development provides fertile soil for gospel growth

 Those who have supported Parkside since its beginning and watched its growth in a short time certainly agree that Parkside’s vision, location and partnerships provide fertile ground for its ministry.
 The dream of Parkside began in 2016, according to Kerr and new elder Samantha Holvey, who was part of the original wine and cheese Bible study that began to pray about the idea that Kerr described as “a new Presbyterian church focused on reaching younger people and non-Presbyterians.”
 At the time, Kerr was working with 1001 New Worshiping Communities in the Presbyterian Mission Agency on a collegiate ministry called The Journey, which met in a bar near the campus of the College of Charleston.
 “Parkside started being dreamed up in 2016, initially as a joke,” Kerr said, but it became a serious idea when he and others started an advisory team.
 Despite launching during a pandemic, the church reached the 100-member quota required by the Charleston Atlantic Presbytery for official charter in late 2022.

 Holvey said she knew when she joined the Bible study that she had “found my people.”
+She was still recovering from an upbringing in a different denomination, during which she watched her mother be asked to leave her childhood church that did not support women in leadership roles, because they claimed that she “preached from the pulpit” at a church Mother’s Day event.
 When Kerr asked Holvey to join the advisory team to launch the church in 2019, she was all in: “I was always taught that Jesus loves everyone, and I finally feel like I’m in a community that lives that out.”
 The move from a new worshiping community to a fully chartered congregation means Holvey was also ordained a ruling elder during the chartering service.
 “It’s pretty magical that this thing that we’ve been working on for so many years is now official.
 Personally, it was also deeply meaningful to be ordained as an elder.”

 Stories like Holvey’s are one of the many things that Kerr says make Parkside special.
 “In late 2022, we applied to charter and began elder training.
 None of our eight new elders have even been elders, and none come from the PC(USA).”
 Kerr also praises the “unique style of worship that is unmatched in the city” thanks to the leadership of Erin Norton, who according to Kerr is “a former evangelical who brings her progressive feminist convictions to bear” as a leader in their church, a current seminarian, a Presbyterian campus minister and an abuse-awareness advocate.